Narrative Therapy

 How I can help

 Are you experiencing hardships due to being trapped in a relationship where it feels like you are compelled to fulfill the goals and needs of your partner and significant others within your family context?
-And have you considered assessing the contextual factors within your family dynamic and their impact on your wellbeing and self-esteem; and how external factors have shaped your relationship with yourself and others?
+Have you considered the impact of these relationship dynamics on your health and wellbeing, and how they have shaped your sense of identity?
+My services can help you promote your health and make the change today.
+I can help you recognize unhealthy self-beliefs embedded in the subconscious mind prohibiting you from aligning your actions with your true sense of worth and your values.